Halicery/JSON-VBAProject/JSONPATH.md

 	$[*].name = [ { "name":"n1" } ].name = [ { "name":"n1" }.name ] = [ "n1" ] = "n1"

-As any one-element array result is automatically unwrapped.
+As any one-element array result is automatically unboxed.

 This is to be consistent with single array index Path Expression filtering, f. ex.: